expressjs/expressjs.com/4x/en/api/app-listen.md

-Bind and listen for connections on the given host and port.
+Binds and listens for connections on the specified host and port.
 This method is identical to Node's [http.Server.listen()](http://nodejs.org/api/http.html#http_server_listen_port_hostname_backlog_callback)</a>.

 ```js